 HOW IT ALL BEGAN

 Hello!
-Thank you for stopping by and taking the time to read our story.
+Thanks for stopping by.
 Our names are Katie & Karl Kloos, and we love nature!
 You know those people who are always stopping to look at a tree, a flower, a bug or maybe they heard a strange bird call that they have to investigate?
-We imagine our family and friends are probably chuckling right about now, because well.. that’s us!
-We feel such a strong passion for nature and its future that we decided to start Northern Natural Gardens.
-We believe passionately that natural gardens can help everyone learn something new and find a deeper connection to our natural world.
+Our family and friends are probably chuckling right about now, because well…that’s us!
+We feel such a strong appreciation for nature and its future that we decided to start Northern Natural Gardens.
+We believe passionately that our style of natural gardens can help to restore the native ecosystems that once existed here in the Twin Cities.

-To give you a little background, when we started house hunting, we were running a small wedding photography business out of our apartment in Saint Anthony Park.
-We were working a crazy amount of hours, most of which were spent locked up in our office editing photos.
-In that editing dungeon (as we so lovingly called it), we started dreaming of owning our own home with a magical yard that would feel like our own private escape into nature.
+To give you a little background, when we started house hunting we were running a small wedding photography business out of our apartment in Saint Paul.
+We were working a crazy amount of hours, most of which were spent cooped up in our office editing photos.
+In that editing dungeon (as we so lovingly called it), we started dreaming of owning our own home with a magical yard that could be our private escape into nature.

 watching our garden grow

 From that very first day we laid the seed for our native plants, we have found ourselves captivated by what nature can do all on its own.
 While we have been a helpful guide, our natural gardens have taken on a beautiful life of their own.
 We decide the borders of our gardens, where to cast the seeds and plant the trees, but ultimately the seeds will choose when and where to germinate and many factors go into where their plant successors will ultimately grow again and again, and again.
 Every year our seed bank grows and so does our love for our natural garden!
 We invite you to join in on the exciting journey!